by Russ and Tiña De Maris

 Heading out for an RV trip and don’t want to spend too much time slaving over a hot stove on the road?
-A few “work a bit before you go, less while you’re gone” tips are in order.
+Here are some tips to help you prep meals at home for your RV use so you “work a bit before you go, less while you’re gone.”

 Nearly any soup, stew or side dish can be worked up ahead at home, frozen, then kept on ice in the RV until you’re ready to use it.
 Thaw it in the refrigerator or a microwave and finish it up on the stove.
 If you’re a home canner, make extra stew or soup, can it and have it ready in the RV pantry.